 ARE Candidates

-Believe it or not, you also contribute to the development of the exam!
+You also contribute to the development of the exam!
 To help determine the validity of newly written items, we typically include 6-9 “pre-test” items (that do not count toward your score) in each division.
 Once we collect data on these items, we can determine if they should become scored items or not.
 If an item performs poorly, we’ll work with our volunteers and psychometricians to assess whether the item needs to be improved and pre-tested again, or if it simply needs to be deleted.
 Items that perform well continue to be used on the exam, with a new “scored” status.